Over 1,400 Syrians Return Home From Jordan, Lebanon Over Past 24 Hours - Russian Military - UrduPoint

 Over 1,400 Syrians Return Home From Jordan, Lebanon Over Past 24 Hours - Russian Military

-"Over the past day, a total of 1,416 people returned to the Syrian Arab Republic from the territories of foreign states: 423 people (including 127 women and 216 children) have arrived from Lebanon via the Jaydet-Yabus and Talkalakh checkpoints, and 993 people (including 298 women and 506 children) from Jordan via the Nasib checkpoint," the bulletin said.
+"Over the past 24 hours, a total of 1,421 refugees have returned to the Syrian Arab Republic from foreign states: 354 people (including 107 women and 180 children) left Lebanon [for Syria] via the Jaydet-Yabus and Talkalakh checkpoints, while 1,067 people (including 320 women and 544 children) returned from Jordan via the Nassib checkpoint," the ministry said in its daily bulletin.

-The center added that three internally displaced Syrians had returned to their places of permanent residence in the country over the given period.
+In addition, 59 internally displaced Syrians have returned to their places of residence in the Arab republic over the given period.

-The Syrian army engineering units have cleared 2.5 hectares (4.95 acres) of territory and defused 34 explosive devices, according to the bulletin.
+Syrian engineering units have, meanwhile, cleared of mines 2.5 hectares (6.1 acres) of land in the settlements of Al Harah and Jasim, Daraa province, and the city of Duma, Damascus province.
+Thirty-four explosive devices have been destroyed over the past 24 hours, the center added.

-The Syrian civil war, ongoing since 2011, has brought about a toll of over 5.6 million refugees and over 6 million internally displaced people.
-As the government forces have now regained control over most of the country's territories, they strive to create favorable repatriation conditions for the refugees.
-Moscow assists Damascus in this process, including through providing humanitarian aid and being a guarantor of ceasefire.